 am the royal Falcon on the arm of the Almighty.
 I unfold the drooping wings of every broken bird and start it on its flight.

 2.15 The incomparable Friend saith: The path to freedom hath been outstretched; hasten ye thereunto.
 The wellspring of wisdom is overflowing; quaff ye therefrom.
 Say: O well-beloved ones!
 The tabernacle of unity hath been raised; regard ye not one another as strangers.
 Ye are the fruits of one tree, and the leaves of one branch.
 Verily I say, whatsoever leadeth to the decline of ignorance and the increase of knowledge hath been, and will ever remain, approved in the sight of the Lord of creation.
 Say: O people!
-Walk ye neath the shadow of justice and truthfulness and seek ye shelter within the tabernacle of unity.
+Walk ye ’neath the shadow of justice and truthfulness and seek ye shelter within the tabernacle of unity.

 2.16 Say: O ye that have eyes to see!
 The past is the mirror of the future.
 Gaze ye therein and be apprised thereof; perchance ye may be aided thereby to recognize the Friend and may be not the cause of His displeasure.
 In this Day the choicest fruit of the tree of knowledge is that which serveth the welfare of humanity and safeguardeth its interests.